Waaw Artist residency, Saint-Louis, Senegal, 2017

-It was on this tour that we crossed a smaller bridge where the waters edge was a mass of painted wooden long boats colourful and a roost for egrets,these were pirogues, traditional fishing boats and they make quite a sight.
+It was on this tour that we crossed a smaller bridge, where the waters edge was a mass of painted wooden long boats colourful and a roost for egrets,these were pirogues, traditional fishing boats and they make quite a sight.

-We turned left after the bridge, this was the 3rd part to Saint-Louis; 3 highly populated areas between the river and the sea which at 1st I thought was a whole other island.
+We turned right after the bridge, this was the 3rd part to Saint-Louis; 3 highly populated areas between the river and the sea which at 1st I thought was a whole other island.
 We walked along the river and then crossed back over another bridge back to the house to rest.

 A long couple of days and my residency had begun.

-Oh what joy for me to be able to make work in response to a place, not for commercial gain, not dictated by someone else’s agenda just my own and for a whole month!
+Oh, what joy for me to be able to make work in response to a place, not for commercial gain, not dictated by someone else’s agenda just my own, and for a whole month!

-It took me a week to acclimatise to the heat, swollen ankles and a new rash appearing each day.
+It took me a week to acclimatise to the heat; swollen ankles and a new rash appearing each day.
 It wasn’t sensible to try and do anything outside between 12 and 4pm and so this became my time for thinking, painting and planning the work I was going to make with the wool fibre I had brought from the Cambrian mountains.

-On the 2nd day taking a walk in the late afternoon with 2 of my fellow artists we were offered a tour of Guet Ndar, the fisherman’s village across the bridge towards the sea.
+On the 2nd day taking a walk in the late afternoon with 2 of my fellow artists, we were offered a tour of Guet Ndar, the fisherman’s village across the bridge towards the sea.

-Narrow streets filled with women washing clothes and preparing food and children running around I would have been too fearful to walk through by myself.
-It is a place of great activity and we were ‘toubabs’ peering at the spectacle…it wasn’t so much threatening as different, the villagers not starving but poor.
+Narrow streets filled with women washing clothes and preparing food and children running around, I would have been too fearful to walk through by myself.
+It is a place of great activity and we were ‘toubabs’ peering at the spectacle…it wasn’t so much threatening as different, the villagers, not starving but poor.

-Our guide lead us through the mayhem while children demanded their photo taken and I had to watch my step for fear of treading on something, or someone.
+Our guide lead us through the mayhem while children demanded their photo taken, and I had to watch my step for fear of treading on something, or someone.
 All the time he told us of the pelican; it was found as a chick and then brought to the house to live with the sheep.
-So enamoured with one particular sheep it had become that our guide referred to them as husband and wife and if anyone dared to go near the sheep the pelican would go for them.
+So enamoured with one particular sheep it had become that our guide referred to them as husband and wife, and if anyone dared to go near the sheep the pelican would go for them.

 Not a fanciful tale at all as we found out when we reached the home of the unlikely pair and he demonstrated.
-How big Pelicans are and what fantastic beaks they have and how scary they are when you come between them and their love!….the idea for my 1st piece of work was born!
+How big Pelicans are and what fantastic beaks they have, and how scary they are when you come between them and their love!….the idea for my 1st piece of work was born!

 Our tour continued on through the village and onto the beach, a vast expanse of sand stretching in both directions.
-Every year as sea levels rise houses are washed away but what can these families do…in fact without being too gloomy most of Saint- Louis may well be under water one day.
+Every year, as sea levels rise houses are washed away but what can these families do…in fact without being too gloomy most of Saint- Louis may well be under water one day.

 At the far end of the village before the sand stretches on and the few hotels dotted along the beach begin, there is the place where the women salt the fish.
 A place of brown, of rusty tin barrels filled with crusty fish, the smell was fishy and salty and rancid and of the sea.